linagora/openpaas-esn/doc/cli.md

 **reindex**

-It will index or reindex data from the DB to ES
+It will index or reindex data from the DB to ES.
+Reindexing users will fetch all required information from the DB, so the only required parameters are --db-*.
+Reindexing contacts will only perform ES queries, so the only required parameters are --es-*.

 ```bash
 $ node ./bin/cli reindex --db-host localhost --db-port 27017 --db-name esn --type users